ArloL/arlol.github.io/_includes/Thesis.md

 **web technologies**

 The web is everywhere.
 A lot of developers start by learning web oriented languages such as HTML, CSS and PHP.
 We want to utilize this existing knowledge and move it into the local domain.
-This makes the learning curve very steep - as in you learn a lot very quickly.
+This makes the learning curve very steep.
+Steep as in you learn a lot very quickly.

 **interacting applications**

 We strongly believe that device interaction will play a big role in future application development and therefore we should start creating the basic frameworks for developers to use.

-**any modern operating system**
+**any modern device**

 IntAirAct should be as portable as it can be so long as it doesn't involve sacrificing user experience in any significant way.